bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 cause some issues but in most cases there should not be any problems.

-Some users have reported that after the kernel upgrade, the unit needs to be rebooted a few times before it will successfully aquire an IP address via DHCP.
+Some users have reported that after the kernel upgrade, the unit needs to be power cycled a few times before it will successfully aquire an IP address via DHCP.
 It's not yet clear why this is happening for some systems however if this is is case in your network then it may be best to assign a static IP address to your unit using the Web Management